Arc676/Pathfinder/README.md

 ### Dependencies

-Requires C++11 for range based for loops.
+Requires C++17 for range based for loops and structured bindings.